 The sides of the cells are covered with foam board for insulation from heat given off by the charger.

 The lid is made of aluminum angle (1.5in X 0.125in) with a polycarbonate top.
 The polycarbonate is between the terminals and the aluminum.
 A ring of wood around the edge spaces the lid so that the polycarbonate clears the terminal bolts.
 The lid is held down by two Keeper 85512 ratchet tie down straps, rated at 1200lb breaking strength (each).
 Two cutouts for power connections are insulated with rubber grommets cut into a 'C' shape.

 The connector straps are from EVTV.
 They are very thick and wide, with approximately the same cross section as 4/0 AWG cable and are available in lengths for both side-to-side and edge-to-edge configurations.
 They have an oval hole at both ends that has a smaller terminal contact area than would a round hole.
 Adding a copper washer between the battery terminal and the connector strap improves the amount of contact area.
 The washers are Dorman 725-002.
 The straps come with M8x16 stainless bolts.
 With the extra washer, M8x20 works better.

 The diagram below shows how much the contact area increases by using the washer.
 The contact area without using any washer is shown yellow.
 Adding the washer, this contact area increases to the full size of the terminal, shown green.
 The contact area above the washer is violet, which is much larger than the terminal.

 The copper washers that make contact with the aluminum battery terminals are tinned with Tinnit Tin Plate to reduce galvanic corrosion.

-One of my cells did in fact have a soft short.
-These defective cells can easily be detected by checking their voltage after discharging.
+One of my cells had a soft short.
+This kind of defect cells can easily be detected by checking the voltage after fully discharging.
 If the voltage drops over night, there is a soft short.
 The bad cell was replaced.